ApolloAuto/apollo/modules/perception/lidar_tracking/README.md

-# Module Name
+# perception-lidar-tracking
-lidar_tracking

-# Introduction
+## Introduction

 The tracking module is to track the trajectory of obstacles, update their motion status and geometric shape, and assign tracking id.

-# Directory Structure
+## Directory Structure

 ```
 ├── lidar_tracking         // tracking module
     ├── classifier         // classfier